tim-smart/effect-io-ai/effect/Stream-crossRight.md

 # crossRight

-Composes this stream with the specified stream to create a cartesian product of elements, but keeps only elements from the other stream.
-The `that` stream would be run multiple times, for every element in the `this` stream.
+Composes this stream with the specified stream to create a cartesian product of elements, but keeps only elements from the `right` stream.
+The `left` stream would be run multiple times, for every element in the `right` stream.

 See also `Stream.zipRight` for the more common point-wise variant.